PieterHeijman/PieterHeijman.github.io/_posts/2021-04-14-centering-content-vertically.md

 The result of this code would be two vertically centered pieces of text next to each other.

-Note that the wrapper has been set to an `inline-block`.
-This is because `vertical align` only works along a baseline.
-This means it only works on inline elements (basically, anything with its display property set to `inline` or `inline-block` and table cells).
+Note that the wrapper is set to an `inline-block`. `Vertical-align` only works along a baseline.
+This means it only works on inline elements (basically, anything with its display property set to `inline` or `inline-block` and table-cells).

 This also means that setting a height to the wrapper `div` won't change the results.
 The centering happens along the content's baseline, which still runs in the same place, regardless of the parent's height.
 This makes `vertical-align` fairly limited.

-The best use-cases for `vertical-align` are situations where you have multiple elements on a single line of text that you wan to center.
-For instance an icon in front of a line of text, or several images next to each other.
+The best use-cases for `vertical-align` are situations where you have multiple elements on a single line of text that you want to center.
+For instance, when showing an icon in front of a line of text.

 ## **Absolute positioning and translate**

-In the surface this solution feels a little hacky, but it is more flexible than `vertical-align`.
-It is also a solution you will find a lot in the wild, since it works in most situations.
+On the surface, this solution feels a little hacky, but it is more flexible than `vertical-align`.
+It is also a solution you will find a lot in the wild since it works in most situations.
 Let's look at an example.

 ```html
 <div class="wrapper">